Blood diseases (clinical haematology) at UCLH

-Patients are treated at University College Hospital, Grafton Way Building (opening soon) and the University College Hospital Macmillan Cancer Centre in a state-of-the-art environment using pioneering technology.
+Patients are treated at University College Hospital, Grafton Way Building and the University College Hospital Macmillan Cancer Centre in a state-of-the-art environment using pioneering technology.
 The Cancer Centre is next to the UCL Cancer Institute, making the transition of research findings into patient care quicker.

 Blood disease types and services A-Z